Yahya19933/Installation-ROS-2-Humble-Hawksbill/README.md

 The Robot Operating System (ROS) is an open-source framework that helps researchers and developers build and reuse code between robotics applications.
 ROS is also a global open-source community of engineers, developers and hobbyists who contribute to making robots better, more accessible and available to everyone

 ## Installing
-In Ubuntu oprating open the and strt to Install the follwing
+In Ubuntu oprating open the command line and start to Install the follwing

 ### Set locale
 ```